FAQs

 Do you work nights, weekends, or early mornings?

 I do work some nights each week and some weekends of the month.
 I also start sessions as early as 7AM.
-These slots do fill up quickly, so please inquire about them early in the therapy.

 How Long Does Therapy Take?